Avaiga/taipy-doc/docs/manuals/auth/index.md

 # Pre-requisites

-An LDAP server must be set up by the user.
+If you plan to use LDAP authentication, An LDAP server must be set up.
 Taipy provides no support for setting up the server.

 # Configuration

-You must configure how Taipy connects to the LDAP server using the Taipy `Config^` features.
+To use LDAP authentication, you must configure how Taipy connects to the LDAP server using the Taipy `Config^` features.
 Here are the configurable properties you can use:

 - **Config.global_config.ldap_server**: The url of the LDAP server.
 - **Config.global_config.ldap_base_dn**: The base DN that the LDAP server uses to search for users authentication.
-- **Config.global_config.secret_key**: The secret key that will be used to generate the access token
+- **Config.global_config.secret_key**: The secret key that will be used to generate the access token.
-- **Config.global_config.auth_session_duration**: The period after which the token provided by Taipy will be expired.
+- **Config.global_config.auth_session_duration**: The period after which the token provided by Taipy will expire.
 - **Config.global_config.auth_enabled**: The field to enable or disable Taipy authentication and authorization.
 Its default value is True, meaning that the enterprise version, by default, will have authentication and authorization feature enabled.
+- **Config.global_config.authentication_protocol**: The authentication protocol that will be used to authenticate users.
+Currently Taipy accepts two protocols: "ldap" and "taipy" (for testing purposes only).

 Here is an example of configuring LDAP server connection in Taipy:

 === "Python configuration"